Affordable 9-Inning Summer Baseball in Northern Virginia

 Serious summer baseball that stays close to home.

-District 17 gives players real innings, real competition, and a summer families can actually follow.
+District 17 gives serious players real innings, real competition, and a summer families can actually follow.

 Affordable Summer Baseball